Stockholm photo spots

 You can also get great shots of Gamla Stan and Södermalm from Katarina Hissen (Katarina Elevator).
 To enter Katarina Elevator the route seems a bit strange, but trust me, its worth it!
 From the Slussen metro stop (just on the end of Centralbron bridge, navigate to Eriks Gondolen.
 Don’t be shy, take the elevator up to the top floor, to the bar of Eriks Gondolen, where you can walk out on the platform to get views to take the best Stockholm photos.

-Be sure to bask in the view and have some drinks up there afterward, it is a great place to chill out after a day of tourist-ing.
+Be sure to bask in the view and have some drinks up there afterward, it is a great place to chill out after a day of tourist-ing and capturing Stockholm photography.

 Where to get the best shots in Stockholm: Gamla Stan